rmorabia/sophi-li.github.io/src/pages/posts/2020-05-19-how-to-deploy-monorepo-to-heroku/index.md

 ### 5. Create two new remotes for your client and server

-The `git remote add` command takes two arguments:
+The `git remote add` adds new remotes.
+The command takes two arguments:

 1. remote name, for example, `heroku-server`
 2. remote URL, for example, `heroku-client`